spencerhcheng/holberton-system_engineering-devops/w3/d2/clock.md

   - If `clock.totalSeconds = 4342`, `clock.getMinutes()` will evaluate to `"12"`

-7. Write a method `getHours` that will return minute count of our clock.
+7. Write a method `getHours` that will return hour count of our clock.
 It can return any value from 00 to being arbitrarily high (i.e 72)

 8. Test `getHours`: